keithfrazier98/progress-tracker/README.md

 Currently, only a manual reset option is supported.
 An update to allow for daily, weekly, monthly, and yearly automatic tracker reset is backlogged and coming soon.

+**upcoming features**
+Checkout the backlog in the projects section of the repository!
+If you are interested in collaborating I'd be happy to work with you!